butcherg/cadsh/README.md

 # cadsh: Command Line CAD

 Presents the Manifold library in a command line program.
-The interface is all command line parameters, acted-on sequentially on a mesh list.
+The interface is all commands, each act sequentially on a mesh list.
 3MF files can be loaded and saved at any point in the parameter sequence, and most of the Manifold primitives can be created.
 Operators work on the last mesh in the list, and aggregators work in Manifold-fashion on the list.

-The Manifold library and its documentation can be found here: https://github.com/elalish/manifold
+cadsh can be executed in one of three modes:
+1. command-line: The CAD commands are specified on the command line, separated by spaces.
+2. shell: If cadsh is run without any command-line parameters, a shell prompt, ">" is presented, and commands can be entered one-by-one
+3. script: If cadsh is run with one command line parameters, an that paramter specifies an existing file, the file is open and run as a script, with each cadsh command on a separate line.
+Comments can be interspersed prepended with a '#' character

 The following would load a 3MF file into the mesh list, simplify the last mesh, and save the mesh list: